 to True

-To use the full code, I encourage you to use either the complete notebook or the full code splitted into different Python files.
+To check the full code, I encourage you to use either the complete notebook or the full code split into different Python files.

 Read also: How to Perform Voice Gender Recognition using TensorFlow in Python.